polkadot-js/docs/docs/api/examples/promise/upgrade-chain.md

 title: Chain upgrade
 ---

 Performs a chain upgrade using the `sudo` module.
-This may brick your chain, so use it as an educational sample. (use `substrate purge-chain --dev` to remove DB and recover).
+This may break your chain, so use it as an educational sample. (use `substrate purge-chain --dev` to remove DB and recover).

 ```javascript
 // Import the API & Provider and some utility functions